USS Long Beach (AK-9): Long Beach

 On 6 April 1917 the United States declared war on the Central Powers.
 The United States Shipping Board seized the Central Powers' merchant ships in US ports.
 The USSB seized Hohenfelde in Savannah and transferred her to the US Navy the same day.

 On 20 December 1917 the ship was commissioned at Charleston Navy Yard as USS Long Beach (ID-2136).
 On 26 December she left Jacksonville carrying a cargo of lumber to Philadelphia, where she arrived on 9 January 1918.
 On 4 February she left Norfolk, Virginia for Dublin, Ireland, where she arrived on 3 March.
 There she joined the United States Army Cross Channel Service, carrying coal from the United Kingdom to France.
 During 1918 Lt Cdr Einar Clark, USNRF, succeeded Lt Cdr Nelson as her commander.

 On 23 April 1919 Long Beach left Dublin carrying a cargo of aviation materiél to Norfolk, VA, where she arrived on 13 May.
 Long Beach was overhauled at Philadelphia, and then joined the Naval Overseas Transportation Service.
 She took coal to Portsmouth, NH, Boston and Key West, and in 1920 made two voyages to the West Indies to deliver supplies to US Marine Corps detachments.
 On 17 July 1920 she was redesignated AK-9.
 On 19 December 1920 she left Norfolk, VA carrying coal to Melville, RI.
-She then entered Boston Navy Yard, where she was decommissioned in 26 April 1921.
+She then entered Boston Navy Yard, where she was decommissioned on 26 April 1921.

 By 1921 Long Beach was equipped for wireless telegraphy.
 On 4 May 1922 Mr BL Stafford of New York bought her for $20,000.
 Her owner was recorded as the Long Beach Steam Ship Corporation, which may have been a one-ship company created especially to own her.